abhisek92datta/Analyzers/README.md

 # Analyzers

-This is for both "ttH : H to tau tau" and "ttH " H to bb" analysis
+This is for "ttH " -  H to bb" analysis

 #Installation :